 Working with a dedicated criminal law attorney could be the best option you have for protecting your rights and preserving your interests in these kinds of situations.
 If you were arrested and charged with any kind of criminal offense recently, retaining a Beaufort criminal lawyer should be your first priority.

-Misdemeanor Offenses in Beaufort
+Two Types of Criminal Offenses in Beaufort

 Criminal offenses in South Carolina are classified as either misdemeanors or felonies.
 Misdemeanors are less severe and usually non-violent offenses.
 According to the South Carolina Code of Laws §16-1-10, any crime for which the maximum punishment is less than one year of imprisonment—such as marijuana possession, underage alcohol possession, and child endangerment—is considered an unclassified misdemeanor offense.

-Outside of that, this section of state law establishes three categories of misdemeanors that a Beaufort resident may be charged with.
+State law establishes three categories of misdemeanors that a Beaufort resident may be charged with.
 Under S.C.
 Code §16-1-20, Class C misdemeanors are punishable by a maximum of one year in jail, while Class B misdemeanor convictions may lead to a two-year jail sentence.
 Repeat convictions for unclassified misdemeanors often result in subsequent offenses being prosecuted as Class C or Class B misdemeanors.

 Finally, Class A misdemeanors can be punished by up to three years in jail and include offenses like shoplifting, second-degree assault, and contributing to a minor’s delinquency.
 A qualified misdemeanor criminal legal advisor could help a local resident reduce their charges and protect their rights.